 Digital Marketing and Digital Branding might be two peas in the same integrated marketing pod, but there are important differences.
 Branding can be seen as the why and marketing as the how.

-Digital Marketing encompasses all the different tools and tactics used to bring people in, such as search engine optimisation (SEO), search engine advertising (SEA), email marketing, affiliate marketing and many more.
+Digital Marketing encompasses all the different tools and tactics used to bring people in, such as search engine optimization (SEO), search engine advertising (SEA), email marketing, affiliate marketing and many more.
 It actively promotes your product or service to your potential customers in order for them to conduct a purchase.
 With Digital Marketing, you shouldn’t neglect one aspect of your marketing plan for another, but instead allocate your resources across your digital marketing strategy and implement all your marketing efforts alongside each other.

 Digital branding is more focused on defining and emphasizing the value that a company or organization provides, whereas digital marketing is more directed towards pushing a product or service based on how good it is.
 Without digital marketing, branding would be a struggle and without digital branding, digital marketing would not be sustainable.